 Symptoms of Rabies in Cats

-Symptoms may start to manifest in your cat, given a period of incubation.
-General symptoms of rabies in cats can include changes in behavior, increased aggression, excessive drooling and foaming, loss of appetite, increased irritability, and loss of muscle control.
+Once the virus reaches the nervous system, symptoms begin to manifest and escalate rapidly.
+Early warning signs of rabies in cats include sudden changes in behavior, increased aggression, excessive drooling or foaming at the mouth, loss of appetite, unusual irritability, and loss of muscle coordination.

-This is the first stage of a rabies infection, and it usually lasts for about 1 to 3 days.
-The prodromal stage can be observed when cats exhibit small and subtle changes in their behavior and personality.
+This is the initial stage of a rabies infection, and it typically lasts for approximately 1 to 3 days.
+The prodromal stage is characterized by cats exhibiting small and subtle changes in their behavior and personality.
 Some noticeable changes include cats becoming more nervous, withdrawn, and agitated, depending on your cat’s normal behavior.

 The changes usually consist of a contradiction to your cat’s usual self.
 For example, if it is usually introverted, it becomes aggressive and a bit wild when infected with rabies.

-There may also be other changes to your cat, such as a loss of appetite, an increased irritation to simple things, and fevers.
+There may also be other changes in your cat, such as a loss of appetite, increased irritability to simple things, and fever.
 Your cat may also frequently lick the area of the bite, and this is where you can determine if your cat has rabies.

 The second stage is considered the climax of the entire chain of symptoms.
+This stage typically lasts 1 to 7 days.
 The main takeaway from this stage is that your cat may manifest extreme and clear changes in its behavior.
 The furious stage is also known as the “mad dog” stage due to the extreme aggression cats possess when infected.

 Cats in the second stage become recognizably more aggressive and irritable.
-Their now vicious self is accompanied by an increased manner of drooling that endangers humans and other animals present.
-They have difficulty controlling their actions and have a hard time swallowing.
+Their now vicious self is accompanied by an increased tendency to drool, which endangers humans and other animals present.
+They have difficulty controlling their actions and struggle with swallowing.

 The aggression becomes so extreme that the cat immediately initiates fights just from the mere presence of a small sound.
 Cats dealing with the second stage can attack viciously, just like a mad dog.
 Extreme measures and constant checkups are required to keep your cat in check to prevent any further damage to you and others.

-In the final stage of the symptoms, the cat will get progressively weaker until it gets paralyzed.
+In the final stage of the symptoms, which generally lasts 2 to 4 days, the cat will get progressively weaker until it gets paralyzed.
 At this time, the virus has successfully altered the brain and is continuing to spread across different parts of the cat’s body.

 Paralysis is often observable in areas such as the throat and jaw muscles, thus making it even more difficult for cats to swallow.

-Cats in this stage experience lose a significant amount of muscle control, which can be seen in the weakness of the cat and its inability to move freely.
+Cats in this stage experience a significant loss of muscle control, which is evident in the cat's weakness and inability to move freely.
 As more of the cat’s body becomes paralyzed, more bodily functions like breathing are halted until it eventually dies.
+In most cases, death occurs within 7 to 10 days after the onset of symptoms.

 Diagnosing Rabies in Cats

-The symptoms of rabies start to be subtle at first, which confuses it with other diseases.
+The symptoms of rabies are often subtle at first and are often confused with those of other diseases.
 This makes diagnosing rabies quite difficult.
 If a rabies infection is suspected, it is crucial to get your cat checked out right away.

 However, rabies is not easily detected until it approaches a critical state.
 This is why it’s especially difficult to treat and diagnose rabies.